sharad-vm/statistics-stroopeffect/investigation.md

    the color out loud in both the conditions is the same and that the null hypothesis is true else, if the difference is greater than 0 then it means that the time taken in the incongruent condition is more than the tome taken in the congruent condition and that the alternativee hypothesis is true.

+   **Assumptions**

+   As we don't know the population standard deviation and that we have a sample size of less than 30, the most appropriate statistical score for hypothesis testing is a t-score.
+And as it looks like the same participants are taking both the tests at different times with different conditions, we have dependent samples.
+We can compare the two means of dependent samples with a one-tailed t-test.

 **3. Report some descriptive statistics regarding this dataset.
    Include at least one measure of central tendency and at least one measure of variability.**